 We can’t go through the list of solutions without tackling possible rogue apps.
 Some apps that work in the background are known for causing the phone to ring endlessly and conflict with the Phone app.
 This is super rare, especially on newer iterations of Android that restrict activities like these, but it’s still a possibility.

-In order to check if this is the case, boot into Safe mode.
-In this mode, Android will run only essential apps so it’s easy to determine if this is a system bug or some third-party app is to blame.
+To check if this is the case, boot into Safe mode.
+In this mode, Android will run only essential apps so it’s easy to determine if this is a system bug or if some third-party app is to blame.
 Call your number while in Safe mode and see if the issue is gone.

 Here’s how to boot into Safe mode on Android: